emacs-mirror/emacs/mps/manual/source/reference/index.rst

     pushed since *frame*.

     The interpretation of this declaration depends on the :term:`pool` that the allocation point belongs to.
-Typically, :term:`manual pool classes <manual pool class>` use this declaration to mean that the blocks are dead and their space can be reclaimed immediately, whereas :term:`automatic pool classes <automatic pool class>` use this declaration to mean that the blocks are likely to be mostly dead, and may use this declaration to alter its collection decisions.
+Typically, :term:`manual` pool classes use this declaration to mean that the blocks are dead and their space can be reclaimed immediately, whereas :term:`automatic` pool classes use this declaration to mean that the blocks are likely to be mostly dead, and may use this declaration to alter its collection decisions.
 See the documentation for the pool class.

     In general a frame other than the current frame can be popped (all frames pushed more recently will be invalidated as well, as